Ketogenic Diet Shopping Guide

 Once you are following a ketogenic diet, you may have noticed that you don’t crave snack foods or sugars as much.
 However, I know we can all enjoy the satisfaction of a good snack food.
 Believe it or not, there are actually some great ketogenic options.

 Some of my favorite snacks on a ketogenic diet are coconut wraps, seaweed, and keto protein bars.
-Seaweed is a nutritional powerhouse that combats inflammation, repairs oxidative damage, and prevents against inflammatory diseases like cancer.
+Seaweed is a nutritional powerhouse that combats inflammation, repairs oxidative damage, and prevents inflammatory diseases like cancer.

-Seaweed is also rich in vitamins B6 and C, and trace minerals such as phosphorus, potassium, zinc, iron, magnesium and iodine.
+Seaweed is also rich in vitamins B6 and C, and trace minerals such as phosphorus, potassium, zinc, iron, magnesium, and iodine.
 Sea Snax offers a seaweed treat that you can easily snack on to incorporate incredibly dense nutrients into a ketogenic diet.
 I love the barbeque and lime flavors.

 Coconut wraps make a delicious snack.
 You can stuff them with avocado and cucumbers or any other vegetables you like.
 My favorite are these turmeric coconut wraps.

-Protein bars are another easy, nutritious, on-the-go snack you can incorporate in your ketogenic nutrition plan.
+Protein bars are another easy, nutritious, on-the-go snack you can incorporate into your ketogenic nutrition plan.
 A delicious ketogenic-friendly bar is the Primal Kitchen Dark Chocolate Almond bar.
 This brand has many great flavors of keto friendly bars.
 You can also make your own bars.

 Refrigerated Section